Modern METI (Messaging Extraterrestrial Intelligence)

 Astrolinguistics

 In terms of symbolic systems for interstellar communication, the most significant advance in the field in the past half century was the publication of Astrolinguistics by the Dutch mathematician Alexander Ollongren in 2013.
 The text is essentially a second-generation version of Freudenthal’s Lincos that applies recent developments in computer science to the problem of interstellar communication.
-Aside from Lincos, it is the only other fully fledged language (that is,
+Aside from Lincos, it is the only other fully fledged language (that is, one consisting of a robust syntax and semantics) that has been designed for the sole purpose of communicating with extraterrestrials.

 1 Astraglossa is an essay describing a system for combining numbers and operators in a series of short and long pulses.
 In Hogben’s system, short pulses represent numbers, while trains of long pulses represent symbols for addition, subtraction, etc.